jeffrydegrande/olympix/README.md

 - We need to extract variables from a smart contract.
 We can do this with tree-sitter queries.
 - We need embeddings.
 We can use OpenAI's API for this.
+We don't need a vector database to store these.
+We'll keep them in a TOML file which we'll read at startup and and use cosine similarity to match them.
 - We need to add support for templating our queries so that we can pass values to them.
 The standard Go `text/template` package should be enough.